House votes to hold Trump ally Steve Bannon in contempt

 Indiana Rep. Jim Banks, leading the GOP opposition on the floor, called the probe an “illicit criminal investigation into American citizens” and said Bannon is a “Democrat party boogeyman.”

 Cheney and Illinois Rep. Adam Kinzinger are the only two Republicans on the Jan.
-6 panel.
-Both have openly criticized Trump and his role in fomenting the insurrection, even as other Republicans have mostly remained silent in the face of Trump's falsehoods about massive fraud in the election.
+6 panel, and both have openly criticized Trump and his role in fomenting the insurrection while the majority of House Republicans have remained silent in the face of Trump's falsehoods about massive fraud in the election.
 Trump's claims were rejected by election officials, courts across the country and by his own attorney general.

 The Jan.
 6 committee voted 9-0 Tuesday to recommend the contempt charges after Bannon missed a scheduled interview with the panel last week, citing a letter from Trump’s lawyer that directed him not to answer questions.
 The committee noted that Bannon did not work at the White House at the time of the attack, and that he not only spoke with Trump before it but also promoted the protests on his podcast and predicted there would be unrest.
 On Jan.
 5, Bannon said that “all hell is going to break loose."